-Nothing in the policy shall prohibit a student who believes that they may have been subjected to disability discrimination or discrimination based on disability to utilize the College’s Section 504 Grievance Procedures and/or to pursue a complaint with the Office for Civil Rights, or HUD.
+Nothing in the policy shall prohibit a student who believes that they may have been subjected to disability discrimination to utilize the College’s Section 504 Grievance Procedures and/or to pursue a complaint with the Office for Civil Rights, or HUD.

 Students must complete the form for the academic term(s) for which they are requesting a housing accommodation.
 Kenyon College reserves the right to revise this policy at any time, as circumstances require.

 Kenyon College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, genetic information, or any other characteristic protected by institutional policy or state, local, or federal law.
 The requirement of non-discrimination in educational programs and activities extends to employment and admission.